hariclerry/mediawiki/tests/playwright/Report.md

 })();
 ```

-### Playwright and Jest
+### Jest

-[Jest](https://jestjs.io/) is a delightful JavaScript Testing Framework with a focus on simplicity.
+[Jest](https://jestjs.io/) is a delightful JavaScript testing framework with a focus on simplicity.
 Playwright can be integrated into a project in two ways and one of them is by using the [jest-playwright](https://github.com/playwright-community/jest-playwright) which has rich features like:

 - Multi-browser and device (like iPhones with given screen sizes) support
 - jest-dev-server integration which can start your webserver like create-react-app before running the tests